LemmyMwaura/LemmyMwaura/README.md

 ## Hi there, I'm Lemmy Mwaura 👋

 -  I'm a full-stack developer dedicated to building beautiful, responsive websites and applications.
--  I'm passionate about Javascript, Go and Python and currently building around this languages and their respective ecosystems.
+-  I'm passionate about Javascript, Go and Python and currently building around these languages and their respective ecosystems.
--  The goal is to always build performant projects, improve my understanding on memory, and ultimately craft amazing software.
+-  The goal is to always build performant projects, improve my understanding of memory, and ultimately craft amazing software.

 ### Connect with me: